Welcome to

 Lesson 11: Consonant Blends Fade Page

 After your student has learned the blends with the pictures, it's time to take the pictures away.
 Lesson 11 focuses on reading and practicing the fade page list.
 Then, your student can practice reading blends with "The Truck was Stuck at Sam's Mill".
+Talk about overcoming challenges and finishing tasks.

 Consonant Blends Fade Page &